This blog was last updated in May 2021.

 Rotorua is literally overflowing with activities for visitors to do, but they all don’t need to break the bank.
 We’ve put together 6 fun free activities for you too enjoying.
 And the best thing… well it is FREE!

-Here is our pick of the very best free activities in Rotorua.
+Here is our pick of the best free activities in Rotorua.

-The Pohaturoa Track in the Redwood forest is a great half day activity with spectacular views over the Whakawerewera geothermal field, the city, and lake Rotorua.
+The Pohaturoa Track in the Redwood forest is a great half day activity with spectacular views over the Whakawerewera geothermal field, the city, and Lake Rotorua.
+The track is 7.5km and takes around 2 hours.
 Starting from the Redwood grove and i-Site visitor centre, your path climbs through a variety of Radiata pine, Mexican Pine, Japanese larch and Douglas Fir.
-There are two links, one heading to the lookout and then up to the Trig station, and another mudpool link which has a few little mudpools hidden away amongst the trees.
 Grab a free map from the i-Site before you start.

 2. Okereka Jumping Rock.